rackerlabs/support-how-to/content/cloud-files/connecting-to-cloudfiles.md

 type: article
 created_date: '2011-03-16'
 created_by: Rackspace Support
-last_modified_date: '2016-04-18'
+last_modified_date: '2018-10-23'
-last_modified_by: Stephanie Fillmon
+last_modified_by: Kate Dougherty
 product: Cloud Files
 product_url: cloud-files
 ---

-Rackspace Cloud Servers can connect to Cloud Files without bandwidth charges when the server and the Cloud Files account are in the same data center.
+Rackspace Cloud Servers can connect to Cloud Files without accruing bandwidth charges when the server and the Cloud Files account are in the same data center.
 This connection is made by using the internal IP address that your server comes with on the internal Rackspace network,